 About Written in BloodI was born in Spartanburg, South Carolina on March 4, 1962.
 I guess that makes me old, but I certainly don't feel that way.
 I still play video games and listen to rock and roll music.
 I love movies, especially horror films.
 I have a beautiful wife who is my all time best friend.
 She supports me in everything I do.
 More importantly, she calls me out on my bullshit.
 This blog is dedicated to her for everything she's done for me.

-Posted on 06/30/2013, in The Last Exorcism Part II and tagged Ashley Bell, Curious Case of Benjamin Button, Ed Gass-Donnelly, Last Exorcism, Last Exorcism Part II, Louis Herthum, Mystic River, Nell, Sparks, Spencer Treat Clark.
+Posted on 06/30/2013, in Movies and tagged Ashley Bell, Curious Case of Benjamin Button, Ed Gass-Donnelly, Last Exorcism, Last Exorcism Part II, Louis Herthum, Mystic River, Nell, Sparks, Spencer Treat Clark.
 Bookmark the permalink.
-Leave a Comment.
+Leave a comment.